Huclark/alx-higher_level_programming/0x03-python-data_structures/README.md

 	- [C](#c)

 ## About
-In this project, I dive deeper into `Python`, by solving tasks relating to `import` and `modules`.
+Here, I learn about Data Structures (Lists & Tuples) in Python.

 ## Objectives
 At the end of this project I am expected to explain to anyone, without the help of Google:
-- Why Python programming is awesome
+- Why Python Programming is Awesome
-- How to import functions from another file
+- What are Lists and How to Use Them
+- Differences and Similarities Between Strings and Lists
-- How to use imported functions
+- Common Methods of Lists and How to Use Them
+- Using Lists as Stacks and Queues
-- How to create a module
+- What are List Comprehensions and How to Use Them
-- How to use the built-in function `dir()`
+- What are Tuples and How to Use Them
-- How to prevent code in your script from being executed when imported
+- When to Use Tuples Versus Lists
+- What is a Sequence
+- Tuple Packing
+- Sequence Unpacking
-- How to use command line arguments with your Python programs
+- The `del` Statement and How to Use It

 ## Requirements
 ##### Python Scripts